amir-s/amir-s.github.io/posts/producer-consumer-in-javascript/index.md

 url: producer-consumer-in-javascript
 date: Wed Sep 24 2014 00:00:00 GMT-0400 (EDT)
 ------------------------
 Couple of month ago, I wrote a XMPP-bot which acts like a chat-room.
-It simply sends the messages that it received to the other people that have added the bot.
-There is already online services for this purpose like [PartyChat](http://partych.at), but as I wanted something more customized I started to write my own.
+It simply sends all the messages that it received to the other people that have added the bot.
+There is already some online services for this purpose like [PartyChat](http://partych.at), but as I wanted something more customized so I started to write my own.

 I used [NodeJS](http://www.nodejs.org) to write bot. using [Node-XMPP](https://github.com/node-xmpp/node-xmpp) module made the whole process very easy.
 The only problem was when a lot of users try to send messages.
 First, I had used a simple logic to broadcast messages to the other users, which was fine when there was no rush in incoming messages:
 ```javascript